baweaver/ddr_book/README.md

 2. The text around the issue so that we can locate it
 3. Any other info you deem necessary

 If you want to submit a Pull Request to fix this issue, all the better!
-AsciiDoc isn't as bad as [some formats](http://www.docbook.org/)
+AsciiDoc isn't as bad as [some formats](http://www.docbook.org/).
+Don't be afraid to jump in!